eliasdewa14/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

         You don’t need to understand __import__

-9.Write a function that prints the last digit of a number.
+9. Write a function that prints the last digit of a number.

         Prototype: def print_last_digit(number):
         Returns the value of the last digit